OLD Memoirs Now Published, written 187 years ago by a woman from a prominent family, were lost; and so I’ve published for her! Get Your Copy~

 Since there was a section in the memoirs in which she spoke about wool and sheep, I assumed that candles were made from tallow, from animal fat.

-These were known to smell badly and burn with a smoky flame.
+These were known to smell badly and burn with a smoky flame, but it provided light in the dark days of winter.

-My goodness, what difficult times these sound like.
-Now that I have published her old memoirs, I am even more grateful for the simple things I can easily take for granted.
+My goodness, what difficult times these sounded like.
+Now that I have published her memoirs, I am even more grateful for the simple things I can easily take for granted in my life today.

 Once I finished the transcribing, which took me an entire winter, working long hours everyday; I was mesmerized by the stories Adelaide told.